abloper24/project-pacer/README.md

 ### User Profile

-ProjectPacer is designed for individual freelancers who need an efficient tool for managing their time, generating invoices, and seeking motivation.
-This initial version focuses on single-user functionality, with plans to expand features to support teams or agencies in future updates.
+ProjectPacer is designed for a freelancer who needs an efficient tool for managing their time, generating invoices, and seeking motivation.
+This initial version focuses on single-user functionality.

 ### Features